xuyuji9000/aws-playground/Readme.md

 5. **What is reproducible deployment environment?**

-6. **Why create interactive workshops?** Base on every new features, it create a corresponding hands on example to play with.
+6. **Why create interactive workshops?** Base on every new features, it creates a corresponding hands on example to play with.